Q: What is the Student Code of Conduct (SCC) and where can I find it?

 A:SCCS does not review or pursue academic performance issues.
 All students are encouraged to talk directly with their course instructor about grade concerns.
 The UTSA Information Bulletin contains the procedures for grade grievances.

 Q: If I'm suspended from school, is my financial aid affected?

 A: Yes, it could be affected.
-You should always check with the Financial Aid & Scholarships office whenever there is a change in your student status.
+You should always check with the Financial Aid office whenever there is a change in your student status.

 Q: Can I report a fellow Roadrunner who I feel has violated the Student Code of Conduct?

 A: Students are expected to report personal knowledge of any alleged violation of the SCC.
-The Conduct Referral Form (behavioral cases only) can be found on our web page under Forms.
-If you have concerns regarding a fellow Roadrunner's behavior, you may submit a Conduct Referral Form, or consult with our office.
+The Conduct Referral Form (Behavior) is for behavioral cases only, and can be found on our web page under "Forms."
+If you have concerns regarding a fellow Roadrunner's behavior, you may submit a Conduct Referral Form (Behavior) , or consult with our office

 Q: Who can I tell if I am concerned about a fellow Roadrunner?

-A: UTSA cares about the well-being of our entire campus community.
-If you feel a Roadrunner has exhibited concerning behavior, you may submit a Behavioral Concerns Assistance referral, or consult with our office.
-For more information regarding the Behavioral Concerns Assistance or to submit an Incident Report, visit www.utsa.edu/bit.
+A: UTSA cares about the well‐being of our entire campus community.
+If you feel a Roadrunner has exhibited concerning behavior, you may submit an Incident Report on the Behavioral Intervention Team (BIT) website, located under "Report a Behavior Concern," or consult with our office.
+For more information regarding BIT, visit www.utsa.edu/bit.

 Q: If I am a faculty or staff member, how can I refer a student to SCCS?

 A: You can refer a student to SCCS by completing the appropriate referral form.
-You can find a Conduct Referral Form (behavioral cases only) and the Faculty Disposition of a Scholastic Dishonesty Case Form on our web page under Forms.
+You can find a Conduct Referral Form (Behavior) and the Faculty Disposition of a Scholastic Dishonesty Case form on our web page under "Forms."
 After completing the referral, you will need to review it with your direct supervisor for signature before sending it to our office.